Farmer who died fighting bushfire identified as WA town's deputy shire president

-A man has died while fighting a large blaze that was threatening several homes near Ravensthorpe.
+A man has died while fighting a large blaze that was threatening several homes near Ravensthorpe in Western Australia.
 Source: AAP / Aaron Bunch

-Parts of the state are under a total fire ban.
+Parts of the state were under a total fire ban on Tuesday.

-A home was lost in the West Australian regional town of Geraldton as more fires burned out of control.
+A home was lost in the West Australian regional town of Geraldton on Monday as more fires burned out of control.

 Detectives are investigating whether arsonists lit some of the fires that also claimed sheds and cars, and threatened hundreds of other properties, including an aged care facility.

-"That is appalling behaviour, totally unacceptable and (police) are going to be focused on identifying the culprits and bringing them to justice," Papalia said.
+WA Emergency Services Minister Paul Papalia said: "That is appalling behaviour, totally unacceptable and [police] are going to be focused on identifying the culprits and bringing them to justice."

-He was also scathing of drone operators flying their aircraft near the blaze.
+He also criticised drone operators flying their aircraft near the blaze.

 "There has been an incredibly concerning situation where a number of people have been operating private drones in the vicinity of the fire," he said.

-"This is ridiculous behaviour, incredibly dangerous and can impede, if not endanger, the firefighting crew in those aircraft and potentially result in loss of life and infrastructure.
+"This is ridiculous behaviour, incredibly dangerous and can impede, if not endanger, the firefighting crew in those aircraft and potentially result in loss of life and infrastructure," Papalia said.

 "It must stop."

-In NSW, fires were burning in the Goulburn River National Park as well as the Hunter Valley region, following hot and dry conditions on Monday that saw dozens of fires burning.
+In NSW, fires were burning in the Goulburn River National Park and the Hunter Valley region, following hot, dry conditions on Monday that sparked dozens of fires.

 On Monday, more than 500 firefighters and incident management personnel were deployed around the state.